K7MDL2/KEITHSDR/SDR_RA8875/README.md

     6. When in non-RSHFIQ config, VFOA was not updating after band change button or Band up or down and tune-drag or encoder-tune until the screen was touched.
 Spectrum markers updated properly.
 Fixed.
     7. Dec 10: Zero out VFO digits according to step size.
 Odd values are rounded down to the nearest step size.
     8. Fixed issue with PAN scroll between -50 and 0.
-    9. Changed ENC1 default from MFTune to AFGain and Default AFGain level to 10.
-ENC3 Press is now BAND menu.
+    9. Default AFGain level to 10.
+Changed defaults to ENC 1, 2 and 3.
+As always, change to suit your perferences and hardware.

 ## Nov 2022